broken-byte/HR_test_environment_with_solutions/readMe.md

     dynamically_generate_tests(functionality_test_data, fraudulent_notifications)
     run_dynamic_tests()
 ```
-And VOILA!
-I now simply run the file and a full, data driven suite of tests is automatically
+And Voilà!
+I now simply run the file, and a full, data driven suite of tests is automatically
 generated and run, with full text output in you console!

 For the time complexity tests, I like to combine the functional and time complexity tests into one